THE EXPANDED CONVEYOR TECHNOLOGY

 SNAP LAKE AND VICTOR PROJECTS

 The indirect costs are real and significant.
-Such costs motivated DeBeers Canada, more than 25 years ago, to incorporate sandwich belt high-angle conveyors into the planning of the recovery facilities of their two premier diamond mines, at Snap Lake, Northwest Territories, and at Victor Project, Northern Ontario, Canada.
+Such costs motivated DeBeers Canada, more than 25 years ago, to incorporate Sandwich belt high-angle conveyors into the planning of the recovery facilities of their two premier diamond mines, at Snap Lake, Northwest Territories, and at Victor Project, Northern Ontario, Canada.

-Figure 8 illustrates how the two Snake Conveyors define the size of the recovery facilities, each conveying to the opposite side of the building.
+The illustration below shows how the two Snake Conveyors define the size of the recovery facilities, each conveying to the opposite side of the building.
 Conversely one can extrapolate how much larger the building would be if conventional conveying angles were used to achieve the required material lifts to the various crushing and screening stages of the recovery functions.
 Located in Canada’s Northwest Territories, near Yellow knife the facilities are routinely subjected, in winter, to frigid temperatures below minus 40⁰.
 This requires heating the large facilities throughout the winter at a great expense in natural gas.
 That expense is minimized as is the environmental footprint because of the shorter elevating distances possible with high angle conveyors that are suitable for the handling requirements.

-The story at the DeBeers Victor project is similar and represents a continuation of confidence in the sandwich belt high angle conveying systems.
+The story at the DeBeers Victor project is similar and represents a continuation of confidence in the Sandwich Belt high angle conveying systems.
 The Victor project is located in Northern Ontario, west of James Bay in the region of Attawapiskat.
-Like Snap Lake the climate is frigid in the winter and the facilities must be continuously heated.
+Like Snap Lake, the climate is frigid in the winter and the facilities must be continuously heated.
 The arrangement at Victor is somewhat different than Snap Lake with twin Snake Conveyors (one for coarse pebble ore and the other for granular ore) travelling in the same direction from the secondary screen, at one end of the building, to the next screening and crushing stages at the other end.
 A third snake unit, running in the perpendicular direction, transfers coarse pebble ore back to a crusher feeding conveyor.
 This unit in affect defines the width of the building.

 The building is shorter and narrower because of the high angle conveyors, minimizing the environmental foot print, the building costs and the fuel costs to heat the facilities in winter.